Gaspar Cassadó: Biography

 He was also the author of several notable musical hoaxes, notably the "Toccata" that he attributed to Girolamo Frescobaldi.

 The personal papers of Cassadó's father are preserved in the Biblioteca de Catalunya.
 Gaspar's own papers, along with those of his wife, the pianist Chieko Hara, are preserved at the Tamagawa University Museum of Education.

-On the invitation of his great friend Alicia de Larrocha, with whom he had a cello-piano duo (touring extensively with him from 1956–58), Gaspar Cassado played concerts and led frequent classes at Academia Marshall in Barcelona.
-The Professor of Cello chair at Academia Marshall is named after Gaspar Cassado and held since 2018 by Professor Jacob Shaw.
+On the invitation of his friend Alicia de Larrocha, with whom he had a cello-piano duo (touring extensively with him from 1956–58), Cassadó played concerts and led frequent classes at Academia Marshall in Barcelona.
+The Professor of Cello chair at Academia Marshall is named after Cassadó and has been held since 2018 by Jacob Shaw.

 Compositions

 Original works

 Cassadó's many transcriptions are listed below his original works.